-BMPs Measurable Goals 1.
+(14ew 1 et illitt ices) BMPs Measurable Goals 1.
 Legal Authority 1.a.
 Develop an ordinance(s) that requires construction site operators to implement E&S controls and control waste at the construction site, such as discarded building materials, concrete truck washout, chemicals, litter, and sanitary waste.
 Submit the adopted ordinance(s) to EPD within one year of designation with that year's annual report.
 1.b.
 After adoption, evaluate the ordinance annually.
 If necessary, modify the E&S ordinance for compliance with this permit.
 If the ordinance is revised during the reporting period, submit a copy of the adopted ordinance with that year's annual report.
 2. Site Plan Review Procedures 2.a.
-Develop procedures for conducting site plan reviews in accordance with the GSWCC requirements.
+Develop procedures for conducting site plan reviews.
 Submit the procedures to EPD for review and approval within one year of designation.
-If the permittee is not a Local Issuing Authority, the procedures must describe implementation of the BMP by EPD.

 2.b.
 Implement the site plan review procedures upon approval by EPD.
 Submit a list of the site plans received and the number of site plans reviewed, approved, or denied during the reporting period in each annual report.
-If the permittee is not a Local Issuing Authority, explain in the annual report that the BMP is implemented by EPD.
 3. Inspection Program 3.a.
-Develop construction site inspection procedures in accordance with the GSWCC requirements.
+Develop construction site inspection procedures.
 The purpose of the inspections is to ensure that structural and non-structural BMPs at construction sites are properly designed and maintained and that construction site waste is properly controlled.
-At a minimum, inspections must occur following the installation of initial BMPs, during

-4. Enforcement Procedures active construction and after final site stabilization.
+At a minimum, inspections must occur following the installation of initial BMPs, during active construction and after final site stabilization.
 Submit the procedures to EPD for review and approval within one year of designation with that year's annual report.
-If the permittee is not a Local Issuing Authority, the procedures must describe implementation of the BMP by EPD.
 3.b.
 Implement the inspection procedures upon approval by EPD.
 Provide a list of active construction sites and any E&S inspections conducted during the reporting period in each annual report.
-If the permittee is not a Local Issuing Authority, explain in the annual report that the BMP is implemented by EPD.
-4.a.
+4. Enforcement Procedures 4.a.
 Upon approval of the ERP (required by Part 4.3 of this permit) by EPD, implement enforcement procedures for E&S violations documented at construction sites during the reporting period.
 Provide documentation of any enforcement actions taken during the reporting period in each annual report, including the number and type (e.g. Notice of Violation, Stop Work Order) and status (e.g. pending, resolved).
-If the permittee is not a Local Issuing Authority, explain in the annual report that the BMP is implemented by EPD.
 5. Complaint Response 5.a.
 Develop E&S complaint receipt, investigation, response, and tracking procedures.
 Submit the procedures to EPD for review and approval within one year of designation with that year's annual report.
-If the permittee is not a Local Issuing Authority, the procedures must describe implementation of the BMP by EPD.
 5.b.
 Implement the E&S complaint response procedures upon approval by EPD.
 Provide information on complaints received and investigated during the reporting period (e.g. complaint date, type of complaint, complaint status) in each annual report.
-If the permittee is not a Local Issuing Authority, explain in the annual report that the BMP is implemented by EPD.
 6. Certification 6.a.
-Ensure that any MS4 staff involved in construction activities subject to the CGPs are trained and certified in accordance with the rules adopted by the Georgia Soil and Water Conservation Commission GSWCC .
+Ensure that any MS4 staff involved in construction activities subject to the CGPs are trained and certified in accordance with the rules adopted by the Georgia Soil and Water Conservation Commission.

 6.b.
 Provide the number and type of current certifications held by MS4 staff in each annual report.
-If the permittee is not a Local Issuing Authority, explain in the annual report that the BMP is implemented by EPD.